aave/aip/aip-X.md

 title: <AIP title>
 status: WIP
 author: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s), e.g. (use with the parentheses or triangular brackets): FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
-discussions-to: <Discord Channel or Github issue>
+discussions: <Discord Channel or Github issue>
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
-requires (*optional): <AIP number(s)>
+updated: <date created on, in ISO 8601 (yyyy-mm-dd) format> or N/A requires (*optional): <AIP number(s)>
 ---